ghowland/sireus/README.md

 - **Bot Group**: A collection of Bots, for executing State Conditions, based on conditional scoring.
 This would be mapped against a Web App or other software service in your infrastructure.
 - **Bot**: A collection of Variable Data and State Conditions, which contain conditional scoring information based on monitoring queries, which then executes a command.
 Each Bot keeps information to use in making decisions.
+- **State**: Bot Groups describe all the states a Bot can be in in the form of Forward Sequence State pipelines.
+This gives several different "pipelines" of states that only move or skip forward or reset to the beginning, so they never get stuck in an inner loop.
+The current set of States a Bot has will determine was State Conditions are available, and ultimately what State Condition Commands can be executed.
 - **State Condition**: This is the wrapper for conditions to create a Score, and the Command to execute if it is selected.
 - **State Condition Score**: This is the priority of execution.
 Given a set of potential State Conditions, we rank them from highest to lowest score, executing the highest score, and never execute State Conditions with a score of 0.
 - **State Condition Consideration**: These are essentially conditions, but are floats to provide a range of data, instead of only boolean.